Tony La Russa: St. Louis Cardinals (1996–2011)

-Chicago White Sox (2021–2022)
+Return to Chicago White Sox (2021–2022)

 After serving in various executive roles for MLB and for several teams, La Russa was announced as the manager of the White Sox on October 29, 2020, replacing Rick Renteria.
 At 76, La Russa became the oldest manager in MLB.
 He also became the first manager in baseball history to return to managing after being elected to the National Baseball Hall of Fame as a manager.
+(Connie Mack was elected in 1937, before his retirement).
 A. J. Hinch was known to be another finalist, but was hired by the Detroit Tigers instead when the White Sox decided on La Russa.

 On June 6, 2021, La Russa passed John McGraw for second place in all-time managerial wins.
-La Russa led the White Sox to their first AL Central division title since 2008.
-They lost to the Houston Astros in the 2021 ALDS three games to one.
+La Russa led the White Sox to their first AL Central division title since 2008; it was La Russa's 13th division title as a manager.
+They lost to the Houston Astros in the 2021 ALDS in four games.